Many years ago, in 1998/1999 I wrote a book about a group of artists, living in a block of old buildings in Stockholm, Sweden.

 After his death, in 1989, I got in touch with his mother, and when I asked where he is buried, she told me he wasn´t buried, that she saved his ashes, so they could be buried together.

-I recently found out that she has passed away, so I tried to contact the family through the Funeral Home to send my condolences, and ask if they are now buried together, Charles and his mother, after all these years.
+I recently found out that she has passed away, so I tried to contact the family through the Funeral Home to send my condolences, and ask if they are now buried together, after all these years.
 But I received no answer, and thought that I may never know what happened.

 As he was going through his mother´s papers, he found one of my letters.
 We had lost contact, but I kept on writing, and was in the process of sending her a new letter, when I found out that she had passed away.
 It seems like the family had not seen the condolences I had sent through the Funeral Home.